huong-tra-nguyen/isec6000-assignment1-task2/README.md

 ## Docker Compose Configuration
-To run the storefront alongside the API, copy the storefront docker-compose.yaml file into the saleor-platform docker-compose.yaml file and make the necessary adjustments.
+To run the storefront alongside the API, copy the react-storefront docker-compose.yaml file into the saleor-platform docker-compose.yaml file and make the necessary adjustments.
 Set the build path to "./react-storefront".

 ## API Address Setup
 In the docker-compose.yaml file, modify the API reference from http://localhost:8000/graphql to http://api:8000/graphql.
 This adjustment is crucial for proper communication between Docker containers.

-## Docker Container Networking
-Ensure that all Docker containers share the same network for seamless communication.
-Add this configuration to the network list for each image in the docker-compose.yaml file.